Ismat27/nextjs-blog/posts/javascript-array-map-method.md

 There are different approaches to using the `map` method but basically the method takes in a compulsory callback function, `callbackfn` as its first argument and an optional `thisValue` to be used as the value of `this` when executing the `callbackFn`.
 It calls this callback function on every element of an existing array to produce corresponding element of a new array.
 The `map` makes available for the callback function three arguments on each call/iteration and hence the callback function can take up to three arguments as listed out below:

-- `currentValue`: This is the current element value of the existing array during each iteraion
+- `currentValue`: This is the current element value of the existing array during each iteration
 - `currentIndex`: This is the index of current element of the existing array during each iteration
 - `array`: The existing array